Friday, 26 April 2013

 All I can say is "May she rest in peace."
 (I'm talking about Annette.)

-Michael Parenti's recent books include The Face of Imperialism and the forthcoming Waiting for Yesterday: Pages from a Street Kid's Life (a memoir of his early life).
+Michael Parenti's most recent book is The Face of Imperialism.
+Soon to be published is his childhood memoir Waiting for Yesterday: Pages from a Street Kid's Life.